panarchynow/initiation/lib/stellar/README.md

 -   **ManageData Operation**: Stellar operation type used to add, modify, or delete data entries.
 -   **Tags**: Predefined categories represented by specific data entry keys (`Tag<n>`).
 -   **MyPart**: Custom data entries, sequentially numbered (`MyPart<NNN>`), likely representing parts or shares associated with the account.
+-   **Standards**: Predefined data entries with specific values representing compliance with standards (like MTLA PII Standard).
 -   **XDR**: External Data Representation format used by Stellar for transactions.
 -   **SEP-0007**: Stellar Ecosystem Proposal defining a URI scheme for requesting transaction signatures from wallets.